In this lesson, you'll re-create the map you explored in the previous lesson. You'll start a new map and add the layers you need.

 ArcGIS Online and click Map at the top of the page.

-If you're in a new ArcGIS Online session, clicking Map will open a new map.
+If you're in a new session, clicking Map will open a new map.
 Otherwise, it will open an existing map (the last map you were using).
-If an existing map opens, click New Map as described in the previous step.
+If an existing map opens, click New Map, and choose Create New Map.

-The new map opens to the United States.
+The new map opens to the extent of the world.

 - On the ribbon, in the Find address or place box, type Island of Hawaii.
 In the list of suggested locations, choose Island of Hawai'i, United States.